TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 41/Psalms 41.8.md

 ---

-An evil disease, [say they], cleaveth fast unto him; And now that he lieth he shall rise up no more.
+"An evil disease," they say, "has afflicted him.
+Now that he lies he shall rise up no more."